Frequently Asked Questions (Trade)

 6. In addition to consulting the food trade, does the Centre for Food Safety conduct studies on the sodium (salt) content in different kinds of food when setting the sodium (salt) reduction target?

-The Centre for Food Safety (CFS) has been conducting risk assessment studies (some as conjoint studies with the Consumer Council) in order to understand the nutrients in foods, including the sodium (salt) content.
-An example was the Study on Sodium Content in Local Foods published in September 2012.
-The CFS will continue to conduct studies on sodium content in different kinds of foods, and is planning to conduct a food consumption survey.
+The Centre for Food Safety (CFS) has been conducting risk assessment studies in order to understand the nutrients in foods, including the sodium (salt) content.
+The CFS will continue to conduct studies on sodium content in different kinds of foods.

-8. What can the trade do in achieving the target of sodium (salt) reduction in food?
+7. What can the trade do in reducing the sodium (salt) content in food?